tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/视频处理/视频转换/转码_intl_en.md

 ## <span id = "zm" ></span>Transcoding Template

-The target specification of an output video after transcoding is subject to parameters such as encoder, resolution, and bitrate, which can be customized in the form of VOD transcoding template as shown below:
+The target specification of an output video after transcoding is subject to parameters such as codec, resolution, and bitrate, which can be customized in the form of VOD transcoding template as shown below:

 <table>
     <tr>